-Directions for Questions 111 to 120: There are ten short passages given below.
-Read each of the passages and answer the question that follows it.
+DIRECTIONS: There are ten short passages given below.
+Read each of the passage and answer the question that follows it.

 111. In a recent report, the gross enrolment ratios at the primary level, that is, the number of children enrolled in classes one to five as a proportion of all children aged 6 to 10, were shown to be very high for most states; in many cases they were way above 100 percent!
 These figures are not worth anything, since they are based on the official enrolment data compiled from school records.
 They might as well stand for 'gross exaggeration ratios'.